 The first 2 weeks:

-After the required HR/compliance paperwork is out of the way, the first real day is spent with the owner or CEO and is devoted to understanding the big picture of the company – strategic value, purpose, culture, reason for existence, etc. Provide reference materials for the future.
+After the required HR/compliance paperwork is out of the way, the first real day is spent with the owner or CEO and is devoted to understanding the big picture of the company – strategic value, purpose, culture, reason for existence, etc. Provide reference materials for the future since it is unlikely that everything shared will be retained.

 Overall expectations of success over the first 6 months of employment should be outlined in the first day’s meeting as well.
 The CEO should have prepared statements such as: “By the end of 30 days my expectations are…”, “I’d like to start receiving input from you by the end of 60 days on these issues…” “Success to our customers looks like…” etc.